sct-pipeline/csa-atrophy/README.md

   ~~~
   openneuro download --snapshot 1.0.5 ds001919 data
   ~~~
 Run the following script within the Dataset folder to extract CSA.
-This script can be ran on desired subjects using flag -include and in parallel processing using flag -jobs.
+This script can be run on desired subjects using flag -include and in parallel processing using flag -jobs.
 ~~~
 sct_run_batch -path-data data -path-output csa_atrophy_results process_data.sh
 ~~~